 Interior Landscapes presents seven leading Australian glass artists exploring narratives of the Australian landscape and its influence on an evolving cultural identity.
 Diverse in approach, aesthetics and techniques, each artist has spent decades immersed in studying this striking geography to inform a unique and innovative language in glass.

-The exhibition is guest curated by Margaret Hancock Davis and Holly Grace and features the work of Clare Belfrage, Jimmy Donegan, Ruth Fatt, Brenden Scott French, Holly Grace, Jessica Loughlin and Kirstie Rea.
+The exhibition is guest curated by Margaret Hancock Davis and Holly Grace and features the work of Clare Belfrage, Mr Donegan and Mrs Fatt (Ninuku Arts), Brenden Scott French, Holly Grace, Jessica Loughlin and Kirstie Rea.